How Much Does A Ductless AC Cost?

 Mini-split ductless systems are not only meant for one room.
 In fact, we at Magic Touch Mechanical have installed residential ductless air conditioning and heating systems in homes as large as 8,000 square feet…with NO DUCTWORK anywhere in the home!

-On the opposite end of the spectrum, just this year (I wrote this article in November 2016), we installed a five-zone heat pump system in a single-wide mobile home.
+On the opposite end of the spectrum, just this year (I originally wrote this article in November 2016), we installed a five-zone heat pump system in a single-wide mobile home.

 In the first example, consider the costs of cooling and heating an eight-thousand square foot home…okay, are you still breathing?
 Now think about how much of that home goes largely unused the majority of the time.
 The ductless system we installed in that home allows the owners to control every room in the house at a different temperature, and even completely shut off the units in some rooms while leaving others on.
 To take things a step further, on that particular system, the owners have the ability to be heating one room while cooling another.